What You Need to Know About Florida’s PIP Law

 - You have a duty in Florida to be cooperative with your own insurance company.
 You have no such duty to cooperate or give a recorded statement to the insurance company of the driver who caused the accident.

-- If you have suffered lacerations, burns, or bruising, take photographs of your injuries, reflecting the injury and any bandages or braces that may have been placed.
+- If you have suffered lacerations, burns, or bruising, take photographs of your injuries.
+Moreover, make sure that the photos accurately reflect the injury and any bandages or braces a medical professional may place.
 Such photographs will become invaluable in establishing your injuries after your injuries have healed.

 - Gather all automobile insurance policies in your household for evaluation.
 An experienced Tampa car accident attorney to determine the full extent of insurance available to you.

 What Is the Statute of Limitations in Florida for Suing the Driver Who Caused My Car Crash?